translated_content> How mathematics is used in quantum physics

 • Vibrations: Decomposition of solutions into periodic vibration modes, similar to those of musical instruments.

-• Differential Equations: Use of equations such as the one relating (xn + 1 – xn)² to model behaviors of quantum systems.
+• Differential Equations: Use of equations such as (xn+1 − xn)² to model behaviors of quantum systems.

-• Effect Analysis: Study of phenomena like the photoelectric effect, where electrons are emitted from metallic materials subjected to light radiation.
+• Effect Analysis: Study of phenomena such as the photoelectric effect, where electrons are emitted from metallic materials subjected to light radiation.

 • Density Matrix: Use of matrix representations to describe the state of a quantum system.